paulm17/raikou/README.md

 ## Roadmap

+- [x] Create a postcss script to purge unused CSS
+- [x] Enable react server components and split packages to server and client
+- [x] Tree-shaking for client build
+- [x] Use Tailwind Theme, instead of keeping it in state
 - [ ] Upgrade tailwind to the new release supporting LightningCSS
-- [ ] Create a new purge process using LightningCSS transformers
+- [ ] With the new tailwind release, migrate the postcss script to a LightningCSS transformer.
+Investigate a Rust port.
-- [ ] Enable react server components
-- [ ] Tree-shaking for client build
-- [ ] Use Tailwind Theme
+- [ ] With the new tailwind release, possibly port the current plugin based css to css files
 - [ ] Create a <a href="https://daisyui.com/docs/themes/">theme switcher</a>
 - [ ] Fix the Storybook demos to work under version 7